-Male respondent: it's depression, cause when you're living at home with your family you get...l don't know if it's the right word... criticism or something like that...you no longer get that respect from your parents like the time when you were working.
+Male respondent: it's depression, cause when you're living at home with your family you get...I don't know if it's the right word... criticism or something like that...you no longer get that respect from your parents like the time when you were working.
 Maybe let's say you were working at some casual job and then you're no longer working.
 You no longer get that respect, you're always at home, just cooking and cleaning, you want your parents to buy your clothes, and it's difficult when you're a boy because you don't get those things, you need to get a job and do it yourself.
-It's depressing....when you go out in the morning and its only you around in the village, you know, someone you know who is not working, is...at another section there when you have to walk to them, you find out maybe when you
+It's depressing... when you go out in the morning and its only you around in the village, you know, someone you know who is not working, is...at another section there when you have to walk to them, you find out maybe when you get there, maybe his or her family treat them with respect, but when it comes to you it's seriously depressing.